For more information contact:

 Once a month, the bank sends a CTA statement directly to the department.

-A departmental employee compares the CTA statement with the CTA Log Sheet and receipts to ensure that all charges are appropriate.
+A departmental employee compares the CTA statement with the Workday entries, CTA Log Sheet, and receipts to ensure that all charges are appropriate.

-The department is responsible for retaining the monthly statement and the CTA Log Sheet for six years after the end of the current fiscal year.
+The department is responsible for retaining the monthly statement for six years after the end of the current fiscal year.
 See BPPM 90.01 for records retention schedules and procedures.